Owner of Palmetto Cheese apologizes for Facebook post, explains Black woman’s image on packaging

 Henry said as it relates to the branding, “We have already initiated a product rebranding effort to be more sensitive to culural diversity.”

-The company has always had a private compensation contract with Vertrella and her family, Henry added.
+Henry said the company has always had a private compensation contract with Vertrella and her family.

 “There is a concerted effort to boycott Palmetto Cheese.
 Please consider the hundreds of South Carolina jobs that depend on its success.
-We humbly ask for your support.”
+We humbly ask for your support,” he said.

-The Georgetown branch of the NAACP is calling for Henry’s resignation as mayor following the Facebook post.
-Leaders said it was an important opportunity to create unity among the community but Henry chose to do something different.
+The Georgetown branch of the NAACP is calling for Henry’s resignation as mayor following the post.
+Leaders said it was an important opportunity to create unity among the community but, instead, Henry chose to do something different.
 Outrage over crimes in the community is different depending on the race of the accused, one leader said at a news conference on Saturday.

 When asked if he has considered resigning, Henry said he was not going to answer any questions.